Deep ReLU Networks Have Surprisingly Simple Polytopes: Theoretical Explanation

-Throughout this paper, we always assume that the input space of an NN is a $d$-dimensional hypercube $C(d,B):= \{\x=(x_1,x_2,\ldots,x_d)\in \mathbb{R}^d: -B\leq x_i \leq B \}$ for some large enough constant~$B$.
+\textbf{Main results - One Layer ReLU NNs.} Throughout this paper, we always assume that the input space of an NN is a $d$-dimensional hypercube $C(d,B):= \{\x=(x_1,x_2,\ldots,x_d)\in \mathbb{R}^d: -B\leq x_i \leq B \}$ for some large enough constant~$B$.
 Note that for a one-layer fully-connected ReLU NN, the pre-activation of each hidden neuron is an affine linear function of input values.
 Based on the sign of the pre-activation, each hidden neuron produces a hyperplane that divides the input space into two linear regions.
 On the other hand, the $d$-dimensional hypercube $C(d,B)$ has $2d$ hyperplanes in its boundary.

 \begin{thm} Let $\mN$ be a one-layer feedforward ReLU NN with $d$ input features and $n$ hidden neurons.
-Then the number of simplices in triangulations of polytopes generated by $\mN$ is at most
+Then the number of $d$-simplices in triangulations of polytopes generated by $\mN$ is at most

 \end{thm} \begin{proof} Let $H_1,H_2,\ldots,H_{n}$ be the $n$ hyperplanes generated by $n$ hidden neurons and $H_{n+1},H_{n+2},\ldots,H_{n+2d}$ be the $2d$ hyperplanes in the boundary of $C(d,B)$.
 Then for each $1\leq i \leq n$, the hyperplane $H_i$ may be intersected by other $n-1$ hyperplanes in $H_1,H_2,\ldots,H_{n}$.
 This will produce at most $n-1$ hyperplanes in $H_i$, thus by Theorem \ref{thm:ZaslavskyNN}, it will divide $H_i$ into at most $\sum_{i=0}^{d-1} \binom{n-1}{i}$ pieces since $H_i$ is a $(d-1)$-dim hyperplane.
 Also, for each $1\leq i \leq 2d$, the hyperplane $H_{n+i}$ may be intersected by $H_1,H_2,\ldots,H_{n}$.
 This will produce at most $n$ $(d-2)$-dim hyperplanes in $H_{n+i}$, thus by Theorem \ref{thm:ZaslavskyNN}, it will divide $H_i$ into at most $\sum_{i=0}^{d-1} \binom{n}{i}$ pieces since $H_i$ is a $(d-1)$-dim hyperplane.
-Moreover, each piece could be a face of two linear regions, finally we will get at most faces for all the polytopes.
+Moreover, each piece could be a face of two linear regions, finally, we will get at most faces for all the polytopes.
 On the other hand, each simplex in a triangulation of polytope can be corresponding to at least one face in the polytope, and each face in the polytope can be corresponding to exactly one simplex.
-Therefore, the total number of simplices must be smaller than or equal to the total number of faces in all polytopes.
-Thus we obtain that the number of simplices in triangulations of polytopes generated by $\mN$ is also at most
+Therefore, the total number of $d$-simplices must be smaller than or equal to the total number of faces in all polytopes.
+Thus we obtain that the number of $d$-simplices in triangulations of polytopes generated by $\mN$ is also at most

 \end{proof}